deeplearning4j/deeplearning4j-docs/docs/_100-beta2/deeplearning4j-nn-listeners.md

 Constructor
-- param iterationCount The global number of iteration of the process
+- param iterationCount The global number of iteration for training (all epochs)